Convalescent plasma (kon-vuh-LES-unt PLAZ-muh) therapy uses blood from people who've recovered from an illness to help others recover.

 Blood donated by people who've recovered from COVID-19 has antibodies to the virus that causes it.
 The donated blood is processed to remove blood cells, leaving behind liquid (plasma) and antibodies.
 These can be given to people with COVID-19 to boost their ability to fight the virus.

-Convalescent plasma therapy may be given to people who are hospitalized with COVID-19.
+Convalescent plasma therapy may be given to people with COVID-19 who are in the hospital and are early in their illness or have a weakened immune system.

 Convalescent plasma therapy may help people recover from COVID-19.
 It may lessen the severity or shorten the length of the disease.